NURS • Nursing

 Exploration of the foundational Christian worldview as it applies to nursing care and ethical decision making.
 Students analyze situations that have potential to present the nurse or patient with a legal, ethical, or spiritual conflict.
 Students evaluate the appropriateness of holistic and culturally competent interventions while considering the risk versus benefit in a specific plan of care which considers a person’s mental, physical, and spiritual well being throughout the lifespan.

-NURS 400 · Evidence-Based Thinking for Scholarship and Practice 3 Credits
+NURS 400 · Evidence-Based Thinking and Informatics in Nursing 3 Credits

-Introduction to various informatics systems correlated to the meaningful use of these systems to quality of care and promotion of patient safety.
-Students explore whether these advances have allowed nurses to work more efficiently, allocate resources more effectively, and improve nursing services.
+Introduction to various informatics systems and the meaningful use of these systems for quality of care and promotion of patient safety.
 Students evaluate implications for nursing practice, privacy, access to care, education, research, and administration in relation to risk or benefit to the patient.
 Students examine developments in care technologies such as telehealth, e-health, and electronic health records to evaluate their contribution to improved patient outcomes.
-The course addresses legal and ethical issues associated with use of these systems.
+The course addresses legal and ethical issues associated with the use of these systems.

 NURS 410 · Improving Patient Outcomes: Quality Care and Safety 3 Credits